PRI YON JONI (Musician)

 "I really look up to successful people

-who are also humble and made
+who is also humble and made

-it their habit to help others".
+their habit to help others".

 While my overall journey is to never be in the same place you are today in the following years, I would like to see one of my original tracks chart on Billboard.
-Not a remix, or being part of a release, but an actually original song.
+Not a remix, or being part of a release, but an actual original song.
 Along with that I want to be more involved with children and introducing young kids and young adults to contemporary art forms in music which include, mixing arts, digital film composition, and electronic music production.